neilotoole/jsoncolor/README.md

 History: this package is an extract of [`sq`](https://github.com/neilotoole/sq)'s JSON encoding package, which itself is a fork of the
 [`segmentio/encoding`](https://github.com/segmentio/encoding) JSON encoding package.
-Note that the original `jsoncolor` codebase was forked from Segment's codebase at `v0.1.14`, so the codebases are quite of out sync by now.
+Note that the original `sq` JSON encoder was forked from Segment's codebase at `v0.1.14`, so the codebases have drifted significantly by now.

 ### [v0.7.0](https://github.com/neilotoole/jsoncolor/releases/tag/v0.7.0)